brennanbrown/django-project/NOTES.md

     - Create admin user: `python3 manage.py createsuperuser`
 * Add static files to website: `python3 manage.py collectstatic`
     - Combines all the static files from each individual app into one place.

+## Deployment on Heroku

+* The `Procfile` requires two lines:
+    - First, `release: python manage.py migrate`, to update the database with each push.
+    - Second, using gunicorn to run the `.wsgi` file: `web: gunicorn portfolio.wsgi`
+* Creating a Django superuse on Heroku: `heroku run -a appname python3 manage.py createsuperuser`